Affirmation and negation: Sign Languages

 Various signed and manual languages are known to negate via headshake.

 Affirmative and negative responses

 Special affirmative and negative words (particles) are often found in responses to questions, and sometimes to other assertions by way of agreement or disagreement.
-In English, these are yes and no respectively, in French oui, si and non, in Swedish ja, jo and nej, in Spanish sí and no and so on.
-Not all languages make such common use of particles of this type; in some (such as Welsh) it is more common to repeat the verb or another part of the predicate, with or without negation accordingly.
+In English, these are yes and no respectively; in French, oui, si, and non; in Danish ja, jo and nej; in Spanish, sí and no; and so on.
+Not all languages make such common use of particles of this type; in some, such as Welsh, it is more common to repeat the verb or another part of the predicate, with or without negation accordingly.